xdl/vlcdrill/readme.md

 ## Compatibility

-Have tested it on MacOS and Ubuntu for Vim 7.4.x and 8.
+Have tested it on MacOS and Ubuntu for Vim 8.
 Unlikely to work on Windows because of the unix commands that are used.